pyeventsourcing/eventsourcing/docs/topics/application.rst

 By default, the repository will use the :func:`~eventsourcing.domain.AggregateEvent.mutate` methods of domain event objects to reconstruct the state of the requested aggregate.

+It is possible to enable caching of aggregates in the application repository.
+See :ref:`Configuring aggregate caching <Aggregate caching>` for more information.

 .. _Notification Log: